 Each and every accident is unique and a product of the individual circumstances present at the time of the accident.
 Some accidents are caused by fatigued or distracted drivers.
 Both fatigue and distractions can delay reaction time and prevent the operator of a motor vehicle from taking timely and appropriate action.
 Similarly, the use of drugs, alcohol, and other intoxicating substances can lead to inappropriate or even dangerous actions.

 In other cases, operator error is not to blame for the accident.
-Rather, failures to perform required maintenance or pressure to subvert FMCSA safety rules can also increase the odds of a serious crash.
+Rather, failures to perform required maintenance or pressure to subvert FMCSA safety rules can also increase the chances of a serious crash.
 When trucking firms fail to perform sufficient maintenance of tires or brakes, equipment failure becomes far more likely.
 The failure to use required tie-downs and anchors to secure cargo can allow cargo to shift during transit.
-Shifting cargo can result in a loss of vehicle control.

 Injured in a Crash with a Commercial Truck?